List of Jim Crow law examples by state

-This is a list of examples of Jim Crow laws, which were state, territorial and local laws in the United States enacted between 1876 and 1965.
-Jim Crow laws existed throughout the United States and originated from the White Codes that were passed from 1865 to 1866 and from before the American Civil War.
+This is a list of examples of Jim Crow laws, which were state, territorial, and local laws in the United States enacted between 1865 and 1965.
+Jim Crow laws existed throughout the United States and originated from the Black Codes that were passed from 1865 to 1866 and from before the American Civil War.
 They mandated de jure segregation in all public facilities, with a supposedly "separate but equal" status for Americans of African descent.
 In reality, this led to treatment that was usually inferior to that provided for Americans of European descent, systematizing a number of economic, educational and social disadvantages.

 State-sponsored school segregation was repudiated by the Supreme Court of the United States in 1954 in Brown v.
 Board of Education.
 Anti-miscegenation laws were repudiated in 1967 by Loving v.
 Virginia.
 Generally, segregation and discrimination were outlawed by the Civil Rights Act of 1964.